wilsonpage/gaia/apps/camera/README.md

 ## Modules

-We are using AMD modules, loaded using 'Alemeda' (a lighter version of [RequireJS](http://requirejs.org)) and building/optimizing using ['r.js'](http://requirejs.org/docs/optimization.html) (the RequireJS optimizer).
+We are using [AMD](http://en.wikipedia.org/wiki/Asynchronous_module_definition) modules, loaded using 'Alemeda' (a lighter version of [RequireJS](http://requirejs.org)) and building/optimizing using ['r.js'](http://requirejs.org/docs/optimization.html) (the RequireJS optimizer).
 We have dependencies on files (`shared/js`)  which aren't AMD modules.
 For those we use the ['shim'](http://requirejs.org/docs/api.html#config-shim) options in our [`requirejs_config.js`](js/require_config.js)

 ## camera.js

-The [camera.js](js/camera.js) module is an interface to the camera hardware.
+The [camera.js](js/camera.js) module is currently an interface to the camera hardware.
 It also maintains a degree of state, including things like: current camera (front/back), current flash mode (auto/on/off), current capture mode (camera/video).

 Before the refactor, the entire app was inside `camera.js`, so there are still remnants of things that shouldn't belong there:

 - Confirm dialogs
 - Device storage

+Moving forward we would like to see `camera.js` broken down further into distinct parts,

+- Camera acquisition/configuration
+- Flash settings
+- Capture
+- Image processing

 ## Views